 How do universities expect us to know at age 20 what we want to do for the next 40 years?
 We can’t even decide what to eat for dinner.
 College presents students with a lot of opportunities—more importantly, many big (read: stressful) decisions to make.
 Yes, that includes picking a major.
-These 10 schools offer tons of majors, exploratory programs, academic counseling, internship and research opportunities, and extracurriculars galore to help students make that decision.
+These 10 best colleges for undecided majors offer tons of majors, exploratory programs, academic counseling, internship and research opportunities, and extracurriculars galore to help students make that decision.

 Not sure how to get into research?
 UW’s got your back.
 This university helps students find faculty mentors, plan and propose research projects, and find that cash flow funding to get your project going.
 Then, students present their work at the annual Undergraduate Research Symposium.
 The symposium showcases research from all disciplines, including studies around the therapeutic vulnerabilities of cancer and combatting sexism through urban street dance.
 When it comes to making the major decision, you definitely won’t feel limited.
 UW offers 227 majors in everything from botany to disability studies to human rights.
 Students can explore these programs in gen-eds, elective classes or one of the school’s 800 student orgs.

 9. Wellesley College